Architect-focused, code-referenced, sustainability-driven. Full URLs are kept for transparent citation and specification workflows.

 Specifier Checklist: Water Efficiency by Design

-- Reference governing code (IPC, UPC, EN 816, or regional equivalent).
+- Reference the governing code path: IPC, UPC, EN 816, or regional equivalent.

-- Include flow-rate limits in plumbing fixture schedule.
+- Include flow-rate limits in the plumbing fixture schedule.

-- Select certified products: WaterSense®, CSA, ASME, WELS, etc.
+- Select certified products: WaterSense, CSA, ASME, WELS, and relevant local marks.

-- Specifications shall be aligned with LEED WE and WELL Water criteria
+- Align specifications with LEED WE and WELL Water criteria where applicable.

-- Document savings by using manufacturer data and modeling tools.
+- Document savings using manufacturer data and modeling tools.

-- Include commissioning and flow verification in O&M manual.
+- Include commissioning and flow verification in closeout documentation.

-- Review and update the specification annually as regulations evolve.
+- Review and update specs as regulations evolve.

 Conclusion

-Water efficiency by design is the hallmark of modern architecture, a discipline where every detail, down to the drop, reflects purpose, intelligence, and responsibility.
+Water efficiency by design is the hallmark of modern architecture: every detail, down to the drop, reflects purpose and responsibility.